 As an additional feature of our reconstruction, our use of likelihood based gap filling not only filled network gaps but also assigned likelihood scores for many of the reactions in the reconstruction.
-These confidence scores quantify the probability of a given reaction being part of the metabolic reconstruction on a scale of 0-1 and provide a novel metric of evaluating our confidence in the reconstruction.
+These confidence scores quantify the probability of a given reaction being part of the metabolic reconstruction on a scale of 0-1 and provide a new metric of evaluating our confidence in the reconstruction.
 We can then use the scores allow us to quickly hone in on both reactions that lack genes and gene-associated reactions with low gene homology as possible targets for more experimental investigation.
 They also provide a logical starting point for future users looking to expand upon and improve the existing reconstruction.

-Effects of Electron Bifurcation
+Electron Bifurcation and acetate metabolism

-It has been often assumed that the methanogenic pathway is linear with two main membrane complexes for generating membrane potential: the ion-translocating Mtr and a membrane-bound heterodisulfide complex (HdrDE).
-Without the HdrDE of methylotrophic methanogens, M. maripaludis lacks one critical energetic coupling site to generate energy for growth.
-However, it has a cytoplasmic heterodisulfide reductase that conserves energy by an increasingly recognized form of energy conservation in strict anaerobes involving electron bifurcation (53).
-As described above, this bifurcation links the last step of methanogensis to the first step by exergonically driving the endergonic reduction of the 1st step resulting in a circular pathway (54).
-This is noteworthy because the assumption of a linear pathway in M. maripaludis without accounting for electron bifurcation can affect the downstream predictions in the metabolic model.
+Hydrogenotrophic methanogenesis has often been represented as a linear pathway with heterodisulfide reduction as a final step.
+This was demonstrated to be mediated by methanophenazine dependent membrane bound heterodisulfide (HdrDE) ((10), Ide and Deppenmeier ref, and (9)) for the cytochrome containing methanogens.
+However, the non-cytochrome containing obligate hydrogenotrophs do not contain the typical membrane associated heterodisulfide reductase but instead one that is most likely associated with the cytoplasm (53, 54).
+Additionally, it is a three subunit complex (HdrABC) with a flavin adenine dinucleotide (FAD) containing co-factor in HdrA subunit (Heiderrich ref).
+HdrA along with other FAD containing enzymes has been increasingly recognized as sites mediating the coupling of an exergonic reaction with an endergonic one in two step one electron transfer (55, 56).
+Recently, it has been demonstrated (11, 57) that this heterodisulfide reductase mediated the coupling of the exergonic heterodisulfide reduction with the endergonic ferredoxin reduction.
+And this ferredoxin is used for reduction of the CO2 via Fwd thereby linking the last step of methanogensis with the first step in a cyclical fashion (58)

-Because it is a relatively novel mechanism of energy conservation, this heterodisulfide reduction step was not part of our annotation database and thus was not included in the automated first reconstruction draft.
-Rather, the default mechanism of energy conservation matched methylotrophic methanogens and utilized methanophenazine, an electron carrier known to be absent from M. maripaludis and other hydrogenotrophic methanogens.
-We replaced the methylotrophic pathway with the correct electron bifurcation pathway, linking heterodisulfide reduction with electrons from H2 to carbon dioxide reduction via reduced ferredoxin.
-This case serves as an example of a commonly-encountered reconstruction pitfall, in which information available in annotation databases does not sufficiently represent known biochemical phenomena.
-Therefore, it is paramount that even as automated reconstruction methods improve, we take the time to carefully evaluate biochemical literature maximize consistency of the reconstruction with experimentally-verified pathways.
+The assumption of a linear pathway in M. maripaludis without accounting for electron bifurcation can affect the downstream predictions in the metabolic model.
+The default mechanism of energy conservation in our initial model matched methylotrophic methanogens and utilized methanophenazine, an electron carrier known to be absent from M. maripaludis and other hydrogenotrophic methanogens.
+We added the correct electron bifurcation pathway, linking heterodisulfide reduction with electrons from H2 to carbon dioxide reduction via reduced ferredoxin instead.
+This commonly-encountered reconstruction pitfall, in which information available in annotation databases does not sufficiently represent recently elucidated metabolic pathways emphasizes the need to abreast of updated academic literature in spite of the improvement of automatic reconstruction methods.

-To demonstrate the importance of ferredoxin reduction via bifurcation, we altered the native bifurcating heterodisulfide reductase (HdrABC) reaction:
+To demonstrate that the linear pathway cannot support growth of M. maripaludis, we altered the native bifurcating heterodisulfide reductase (HdrABC) reaction:

 CoB-S-S-CoM+2 H2+Fdox⇌HS-CoB+HS-CoM+2 H++Fdrd

-We removed bifurcation from this reaction by removing ferredoxin, balancing mass and charge to yield: CoB-S-S-CoM+H2⇌HS-CoB+HS-CoM
+by removing ferredoxin, balancing mass and charge to yield: CoB-S-S-CoM+H2⇌HS-CoB+HS-CoM